 LA BioMed’s student programs include:

-As part of its commitment to reach out into the local communities in which it serves, for more than 30 years LA BioMed has offered a unique opportunity for outstanding high school seniors to work in a scientific and medical research environment so they can gain firsthand experience in biomedical research.
+As part of its commitment to reach out into the local communities in which it serves, for over 25 years LA BioMed has offered a unique opportunity for outstanding high school seniors to work in a scientific and medical research environment so they can gain firsthand experience in biomedical research.
 As part of LA BioMed’s High School Summer Fellow Program, just a handful of students are chosen each year by a committee consisting of LA BioMed and Harbor-UCLA Medical Center faculty members for this once-in-a-lifetime opportunity.

 First established in 1978, LA BioMed’s High School Summer Fellow Program receives more than 100 student applications each year, with 18 students being accepted each summer.
 Students who are selected for the program spend eight weeks assisting assigned mentors, who are accomplished medical scientists, in the study of topics such as the nature or progression of diseases, the efficacy of medications, and many other vital areas of scientific research.